LOCATION: Stellenbosch University’s JS Gericke Library

 Stellenbosch University Library and Information Service was one of six institutions who received a grant from the Carnegie Corporation of New York in 2009 and became part of the Research Libraries Consortium.
 One of the outcomes of the Consortium was to make unique material in the library more accessible for research.
 To this end, eight collections from the Manuscripts Section were identified to be partly digitised and made available on a digital platform.

 The James Walton and André Pretorius collections were included in this selection and around 300 of Walton’s original drawings and 3000 of Pretorius’s photographs have been digitised and uploaded onto our digital collections platform.
-This platform is not openly accessible yet, but will be officially launched in August this year.
+This platform will be officially launched in August this year.

 Mimi Seyffert is currently Manager: Digitisation and Digital Services at Stellenbosch University Library and Information Service.
 She holds a B.Bibl. degree from the University of Stellenbosch and has been a Special Collections Librarian at Stellenbosch since 1998.
 She held the position as head of the Special Collections for the past five years, taking responsibility for the Africana, Rare Books and Manuscripts Collections.